whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 ### Spiritual strength scratch

-### Scratch

-All of creation is simply divine beings giving and receiving gifts.
-Yes, many humans act with cruelty and selfishness, and living in an unhealthy culture can make it difficult to see life in this beautiful way.
-But even the cruelty and selfishness have something to teach, something to feel grateful for -- they show me that people in my unhealthy culture are collectively not on a good path, and that motivates me to help makes things right.

-Even acknowledging all the troubles in the world, it's still true that creation is simply divine beings giving and receiving gifts.
-And that means that the way for you to fit into creation -- the most meaningful way for you to approach life -- is to cultivate and give your sacred gifts too.

-In other words, discover what you deeply care about, and how best to act in service of it.
-What is the most meaningful path you can walk in life?

-There is a divine voice in your heart right now that knows this purpose already, or that knows your sacred gifts.
-If you don't already clearly know it, it's only because you've learned not to listen.

-I didn't listen to that voice in my heart for many years, and when I first wondered about my gifts, I felt nervous or anxious.
-When I asked friends about theirs, many of them responded the same way.
-After years of school and jobs that train people to follow others' directions and rules, many people learn to ignore that inner voice that would guide them on a meaningful path if only they would listen.

-If you're not walking that most meaningful path right now, then how do you know anything that you're doing matters?
-It's easy in unhealthy cultures to go into "survival mode" and focus on getting or keeping a job, and maintaining your mental and physical health.
-And certainly survival is important.

-But you will only drift through life, waiting for life to matter, if you're not intentionally walking a meaningful path.
-Countless people ignore this to their detriment.

-Maybe you set endless goals or make many commitments, keeping some and breaking others.
-But if you're not walking a meaningful path, then why do your goals or promises matter?
-Why does it matter if you have integrity or bravery if life itself feels meaningless, because you're not walking a meaningful path?

-Some people feel passionate about an abstraction like scientific research or engineering.
-But if you just enjoy the tasks while you follow your employer's orders and don't much think about the real-world consequences of your work, how meaningful is your path really?
-Being a cog in someone else's machine is not meaningful.

-I cannot tell you what your sacred gifts are, but I can offer some exercises that have helped me and other people understand their gifts.

-* _Time Alone in the Wilderness Seeking Guidance_:

-* _Notice What Brings You Special Joy or Sparks Curiosity_:

-* _Feel Your Anger_:

-So what are your gifts?
-If you're totally clear, and if you're already giving your love fully, then good.
-But most people I encounter do not know their sacred gifts.

-* What cause or people or nonhumans do you care about?

-* If you've always known, but maybe not noticed or acted on it - feel that energy or curiosity

-* What do you have to give?
-And to whom do you feel excited to give it?

-* Partly this is about knowing yourself: maybe you have a strong urge to express yourself through dance, or research the cure for a disease that you've seen hurt people you love, or protecting a forest or river, or ending poverty where you live.

-And partly this is about forming deep relationships with others.

-* many people struggle to feel passionate about anything.
-Others become passionate about cultivating certain skills, like scientific research or engineering, divorced from how they're ordered to use those skills by their bosses.
-Or become passionate about being the best in some sport or business, or art, or making the most money.
-Or they become passionate about some hobby or following professional sports.

-In a sense, these are fine, but they're all essentially

-### Cultivating Spiritual Strength, Part 3: Live in Reciprocity

-I think of spiritual strength as giving your deepest love and standing for what's right in any moment.

-It may sound abstract or aspirational, but really it's just what people expect of each other.

-A person with spiritual strength gives their deepest love and stands for what's right in each moment.

-Writing about "spiritual strength" can make it seem abstract or unattainable, but it's actually just what people expect of each other.

-Part of cultivating that spiritual strength involves cultivating deep relationships with other people and the Earth so that you care enough to serve them.

-Do you have relationships with other people whom you trust, who you feel so grateful for that you actively look for ways to give back to them?
-Do you have any relationships with nonhumans like this, where you feel so grateful for them that you actively look for ways to serve them back?

-This depth of relationship with nonhumans is actually common even in unhealthy cultures.
-Many people feel grateful for the unconditional joyful affection of their pet dogs or cats, and look for ways to give back to them.
-I've met a number of people who trust their dog or cat more than they trust other humans.

-If you don't have a deep connection with other people, or a deep connection with Earth,

 ### Can You Imagine Deeply Trusting the People Around You?

 What is the biggest difference between a present-day Haudenosaunee, Cherokee, or another healthy-culture person who carries on their traditions, and your average American, Russian, or German?